dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-08-02-implications-of-outlawing-bitcoin.md

 language.
 It's not your name, of course, since Bitcoin doesn't know any names.
 But that would be one way to think about it.

-Someone just sent a transaction that includes your address as an output, which means that you will receive your first sats soon.
+Someone just broadcast a transaction that includes your address as an output, which means that you will receive your first sats soon.
 Now what?
 Time to create a transaction and pass them on.